openshift/openshift-azure/docs/testing.md

 to execute e2e tests locally, execute: `make e2e` or `go test -tags e2e ./test/e2e`.

 See [e2e requirements](e2e/requirements.md) for more information on the expected inputs to our e2e tests.

+See [running](e2e/README.md) for more information on how to run the e2e tests with the container image.

 ## OpenShift Origin Conformance tests